glific/glific/ROADMAP.md

 ## v1.5
 - Localization of Glific FrontEnd in Hindi.
 Use web based platform for translating Glific Interface

+## v1.6
+- Data retention policies enforced
+- Data privacy policies implemented

 ## v2.x

-The focus of v2.x will be on new features to enhace the capability of the platform
+The focus of v2.x will be on new features to enhance the capability of the platform

 ### Media management
 - Ability to add media directly from glific app and store on cloud storage